Brenda A Wiens

 Clinical Profile

 Dr. Wiens’ specialty area is clinical child psychology, and she has experience working with a wide range of child populations and clinical concerns.
-Her areas of clinical interest include assessments for neurodevelopmental disorders (e.g., ADHD, Autism Spectrum Disorder, language disorders, intellectual disorders, learning disabilities) and associated behavioral/emotional concerns.
-Dr. Wiens supervises graduate practicum students, psychology interns, and postdoctoral fellows on child assessments and child and family therapy cases at UF Health Psychology Specialties.
-Dr. Wiens is involved in the UFHealth Center for Autism and Neurodevelopment, and consults with participating team members, including the disciplines of medicine, nursing, behavior analysis, pediatric neuropsychology, rehabilitation (speech/language, occupational, physical therapy), and University of Florida CARD.
-She is additionally involved in the UF Multidisciplinary and Diagnostic Training Program (UF MDTP), where she conducts assessments and consults with other team members.
-Further, she supervises psychology interns in providing consultation services for the UF Health Pediatric Infectious Diseases Clinic.
+Her primary area of clinical interest is assessments for neurodevelopmental disorders (e.g., ADHD, Autism Spectrum Disorder, language disorders, intellectual disorders, learning disabilities) and associated behavioral/emotional concerns.
+Dr. Wiens supervises graduate practicum students and psychology interns on child assessments at the UF Multidisciplinary and Diagnostic Training Program (MDTP).
+Dr. Wiens is also involved in the UFHealth Center for Autism and Neurodevelopment, and consults with participating team members, including the disciplines of medicine, behavior analysis, rehabilitation (speech/language, occupational, physical therapy), and University of Florida CARD.

 Specialties